 The operator of the power unit needs to make sure that the area that is to be worked on is a safe working environment following all the safety requirements.
-Refer to any risk assessment or survey that has been conducted to ensure potential hazards have required controls to ensure safety for workers
+Refer to any risk assessment or survey that has been conducted to ensure potential hazards have required controls to ensure safety for workers.

-6.1 THE CLOSED BUCKET
+5.3.1 THE CLOSED BUCKET

-The 4in1 bucket is to be used for stockpiling, loading, digging, dumping, scraping, and carrying.
+The closed 4IN1 bucket is to be used for stockpiling, loading, digging, dumping, scraping, and carrying loads.
 It is not to be used for any other purpose.